Canon 7D vs Olympus E-PL9

 Studio photographers will appreciate that the Canon 7D (unlike the E-PL9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-PL9 is a recent model that features in the current product line-up of Olympus.
-In contrast, the 7D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 7D was succeeded by the Canon 7D Mark II, while the E-PL9 was followed by the Olympus E-PL10.
+Both the 7D and the E-PL9 have been discontinued, but can regularly be found used on eBay.
+The 7D was replaced by the Canon 7D Mark II, while the E-PL9 was followed by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 7D Manual (free pdf) or the online Olympus E-PL9 Manual.

 So what is the bottom line?
 Is the Canon 7D better than the Olympus E-PL9 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.